-To create a symmetrical design, select or draw a curve or a shape, Control-click it, and choose Create New Symmetry.
+To create a symmetrical design, select or draw a curve or a shape, click Object► Symmetry ► Create New Symmetry.
 Add more objects, and edit the objects as needed.
 To add more symmetry lines, type a number in the Mirror lines box on the floating toolbar.
-Click Object > Symmetry > Finish Editing Symmetry.
+Click Object ► Symmetry ► Finish Editing Symmetry.